Meeting link: https://us02web.zoom.us/j/84087903462? pwd=v9HczLKrNhKZmFq9YbdD5w9GaUxmta.1

 SPEAKER’S PROFILE

-Prof J S Dubey is a known figure in the field of Theology, Logic and Advaita Vedanta.
-He has published Several books and Research Papers in this ara.
-Currently working as a Professor of Philosophy at Government Hamidia Arts and Commerce College, Bhopal.
-He is also Visiting Professor of Sanchi University and holding a post of General Secretary of All India Philosophy Association.
-Prof Dubey has interest in writing Gazal and Poems.
+Professor J. S. Dubey is a known figure in the field of Theology, Logic, and Advaita Vedanta.
+He has published several books and research papers in this area.
+Currently, he is working as a Professor of Philosophy at Government Hamidia Arts and Commerce College, Bhopal.
+He is also a Visiting Professor at Sanchi University and holds the post of General Secretary of All India Philosophy Association.
+Professor Dubey has an interest in writing Gazal and Poems.

 ABSTRACT

-Duality is a notion of material world whereas non-duality represents spirituality.
+Duality is a notion of the material world whereas non-duality represents spirituality.
 As we move upward in life, we have to be non-dual (Advait) with the spirit to achieve the peak position in that area.
-Yog is a tool to move from dual to non- dual.
-Evolution could be either positive or negative or mixture of both, however, concept of prakriti and purusha will create oneness.
-In duality concept, both terms are behaving at different levels, whereas, in non-duality concept both are at the same level, as in the intermingled state.
-Not only we need to understand this aspect of philosophy but we need to practice the non-dualistic pursuits in our life.
-Prof Dubey will be delivering his view on this Philosophical aspect.
+Yog is a tool to move from dual to non-dual.
+Evolution could be either positive or negative or a mixture of both, however, concepts of Prakriti and Purusha will create oneness.
+In the duality concept, both terms behave at different levels, whereas, in the non-duality concept, both are at the same level, as in the intermingled state.
+Not only do we need to understand this aspect of philosophy but we need to practice the non-dualistic pursuits in our life.

 Kuruom School of Advanced Sciences, Lucknow, India & Institute of Advanced Sciences (INADS), Dartmouth, MA, USA